prestodb/presto/presto-docs/src/main/sphinx/functions/map.rst

     Returns all the keys in the map ``x``.

+.. function:: map_normalize(x(varchar,double)) -> array(varchar,double)

+    Returns the map with the same keys but all non-null values are scaled proportionally so that the sum of values becomes 1.
+    Map entries with null values remain unchanged.

 .. function:: map_values(x(K,V)) -> array(V)

     Returns all the values in the map ``x``.